JustinMountain/personal-blog/posts/blocking-ads-on-my-home-network.md

 ---
 title: 'Blocking Ads on My Home Network'
 published: '2023-02-23'
+updated: '2023-02-23'
 repo: ''
-category: 'homelab'
+category: 'project'
-tags: 'pi-hole, docker, linux, home server, documentation'
+tags: 'pi-hole, docker, linux, home server, documentation, homelab'
-excerpt: 'The second excerpt'
+excerpt: "Ads are the worst.
+Using the Pi-hole DNS sinkhole, it's possible to get rid of most of them on a home network"
 thumbnail: ''
+thumbnail-alt: ''
 ---

 ## Blocking Ads on My Home Network